zhangwen829/TTP-FS-20180728/README.md

 ## Wenguard
-Wenguard is a Web app for mock stock trading.
+Wenguard is a Web app for mock stock trading. <br />
 It's a project for NYC Tech Talent Pipeline Web Application Build.